bostondv/bostondv.github.io/about.md

 ## Contact

 Feel free to [drop me an email](mailto:me@bostondv.com).
-I respond to every message but am usually kept busy &mdash; so if you don&lsquo;t get a timely reply please chase me up.
+I respond to every message but am usually kept busy &mdash; so if you don&rsquo;t get a timely reply please chase me up.

-I'm also active on Twitter, where you can always find me [@bostondv](http://twitter.com/bostondv).
+I'm also active on Twitter, where you can find me [@bostondv](http://twitter.com/bostondv).

-For work inquires please contact me at Pomelo Design by [email](mailto:info@pomelodesign.com) or by sending in a [request for quote](http://pomelodesign.com/#contact).
+For work inquires please contact me through Pomelo Design by [email](mailto:info@pomelodesign.com) or by sending in a [request for quote](http://pomelodesign.com/#contact).

 ## Extra

 This site is build on [Jekyll](http://jekyllrb.com/), an open-source static site generator.
 It's hosted on [GitHub Pages](http://pages.github.com/).

-This site is developed openly - you can browse the source code on [GitHub](https://github.com/bostondv/bostondv.github.io).
+This site is developed openly &mdash; you can browse the source code on [GitHub](https://github.com/bostondv/bostondv.github.io).
 Please note however that any custom code, design and words remains under my copyright.
 If you notice any issues with the site please [submit an issue](https://github.com/bostondv/bostondv.github.io/issues).

 *Have a great day!*